marhop/droidsfmin/README.md

                                      output
     -P FILE  --puids-from-file=FILE  like -p, but read list of PUIDs from file (one PUID per line)
-             --include-supertypes    include file formats that are supertypes of the selected formats
+    -l       --list                  return a list of PUIDs instead of XML -S       --include-supertypes    include file formats that are supertypes of the selected formats
-             --include-subtypes      include file formats that are subtypes of the selected formats
+    -s       --include-subtypes      include file formats that are subtypes of the selected formats
-    -l       --list                  return a list of PUIDs instead of XML -o FILE  --output=FILE           output file
+    -o FILE  --output=FILE           output file

 Suppose you have a signature file `DROID_SignatureFile_V84.xml`.
 The following